 The Power of Your Domain

-Every small business owner has to establish awareness among their customer base and provide a place where business can be transacted.
-To be viewed as a real business, a company used to need a building with a sign out front that clearly stated the name of the company.
-Today the building has been replaced with a website, and the company’s domain name is the “sign out front.”
+Every small business owner has to establish awareness among their customer base and provide a place to transact business.
+To be viewed as a real business, a company used to need a building with a sign out front that clearly stated the company’s name.
+Today, the building has been replaced with a website, and the company’s domain name is the “sign out front.”

 Your domain name is also the key to professional communication with your customers.
 Hosting companies offer email services that allow you to incorporate your domain into your business email address, like email@example.com.

 Using a generic email address for the business is a mistake you should avoid.
 When you choose to communicate with customers from a gmail.com or outlook.com account, for example, you miss out on the chance to project a professional image and leverage the brand power that your business domain carries.